 Social media is a way to keep in touch with your audience, but it’s not a great way.
 As I mentioned previously, only about 10% of your Twitter audience will see your tweets, and this number is likely lower for Facebook since they’ve changed their fan page update algorithms to encourage you to buy more ads if you want your fans to see your updates in their timelines.

 That’s not to say you should ignore these channels for spreading news and content, you will still receive benefit from these shares.
-In fact, if something that you are sharing is exciting enough for others to want to share it too, now you’re expanding your network!
+If something that you are sharing is exciting enough for others to want to share it too, now you’re expanding your network!

 There are more direct ways of ending up on people’s radar using social media.
 For example, with Twitter, many people receive notifications on their phones when:

 There used to be a lot of applications that could automate those activities based on a few rules.
 However, Twitter changed its policies to stop allowing much of that automation to keep the community engagement quality higher when using Twitter.